-At the bottom of the dialog, there are buttons for Info (i), Help (?), Close (X), Reset (with a circular arrow icon), and Save (with a disk icon).
+At the bottom of the dialog, there are buttons for Info (i), Help (?), Close (X), Reset, and Save.

 The example shown demonstrates creating a data type named work\order.
 The data type is an enumerated type with three labels: new, open and closed.